pgk-pyitr/Weather-app/readme.md

 The Weather App is a simple Python-based application that retrieves and displays current weather information for a specified city using the OpenWeatherMap API.
 The app provides essential weather details like temperature, weather description, humidity, and wind speed.
-This project is ideal for beginners to learn how to interact with external APIs and work with JSON data in Python.

 Features